Addressing care inequities in breast cancer prediction modeling

-However, it is difficult for physicians to accurately classify this risk.
-Breast density is only one factor that can contribute to risk, and the most accurate current model for measuring risk of breast cancer development, the Tyrer-Cuzick model (version 8), is not without flaws.
-The area under the curve (AUC) is a common measure of accuracy for models designed to separate inputs into two distinct groups, which in this case is low-risk or high-risk.
-An AUC of 0.5 signifies that the model is no better than a coin-flip at accurately separating the two groups, whereas a perfect model would have an AUC of 1.
-The AUC of the Tyrer-Cuzick model is 0.62 for white women; however, this current model is significantly worse for African American women, with an AUC of just 0.45.
+Despite the urgency for action, some breast cancer measurements are unreliable and may reduce the likelihood that Black women are connected with supplemental screening.
+For example, even the current, most accurate model for measuring risk of breast cancer development, the Tyrer-Cuzick model (version 8), has significant flaws.
+The area under the curve (AUC) is a common measure of accuracy for these models.
+An AUC of 0.5 signifies that the model's accuracy is around 50%, whereas a perfect model would have an AUC of 1.
+The AUC of the Tyrer-Cuzick model is 0.62 for white women—but it's significantly worse for Black women, at just 0.45.
+That's worse than a coin-flip.
+In large part, this disparity stems from the fact that few data points from black patients were used in the model's development.

 Deep learning used to develop a better model